gabrielbazan/lycheepy/README.md

 The [Worker](/lycheepy/worker/worker/distribution/worker.py) defines two tasks:
  * A _run_process_ task, which can execute a process, given its identifier and inputs values.
 Uses the [ProcessesGateway](https://github.com/gabrielbazan/lycheepy.processes) to obtain the process file.
- * A _run_chain_process_ task, which first executes the process, using the _run_process_, and then performs the automatic products publication, making use of the [RepositoryGateway](/lycheepy/worker/worker/gateways/repository), if any of the process outputs have been configured as automaticly publishable.
+ * A _run_chain_process_ task, which first executes the process, using the _run_process_, and then performs the automatic products publication, making use of the [RepositoryGateway](/lycheepy/worker/worker/gateways/repository), if any of the process outputs have been configured as automatically publishable.

 #### Processes

 This component responsibility is simple: It just stores the processes files.
-So we have so many alternatives to implement it, some better than others: A FTP server, a database, a shared filesystem, and so on.
+So, we have so many alternatives to implement it, some better than others: A FTP server, a database, a shared filesystem, and so on.
 We've chosen [vsftpd](https://security.appspot.com/vsftpd.html), an FTP server.

 The thing here is the [gateway](https://github.com/gabrielbazan/lycheepy.processes/blob/master/gateway.py) to this component, which completely abstracts the gateway's clients about the "complexity" behind this.
 You can simply obtain a process instance by specifying its identifier.